Disclosing a disability

 You can access your record through OASIS (My Studies and Evaluate > eStudent > My Details > Disability Details).

 Completing these details does not automatically result in assistance being provided.
-It is important that you make contact with a disability advisor or an appropriate staff member if you require support to access your studies due to a disability.
+It is important that you make contact with an AccessAbility advisor or an appropriate staff member if you require support to access your studies due to a disability.

-If you have discussed your disability information with a disability advisor and provided health professional documentation, you are usually not required to discuss the details with other university staff.
+If you have discussed your disability information with an AccessAbility advisor and provided health professional documentation, you are usually not required to discuss the details with other university staff.
 However, there are situations where some level of disclosure can help staff to have a clearer understanding of your circumstances and how they can assist you.

 If you do disclose to staff, it may not be necessary to divulge all the details if the information is sensitive; however it is more important for the staff member to be aware of the impact of your disability on your studies.
 For example you could say: “I have a medical condition that makes me very tired in the afternoons.
 Because of this, I would like to attend the tutorial that is held in the morning.”